andrijun0406/csc-lab-mslab-azurestackhci23h2/README.md

 - **AdminPassword** : used 2_CreateParentDisks.
 If changed after, it will break the functionality of 3_Deploy.ps1
 - **Prefix** : All VMs and vSwitch are created with this prefix, so you can identify the lab.
 If not specified, Lab folder name is use
 - **DCEdition** : 4 for DataCenter or 3 for DataCenterCore.
 We want a full GUI for DC so we choose 4.
-- **Internet** : if $true it will use External vSwitch from MSLAB Hyper-V hosts and create vNIC to the DC and configure NAT with some Open DNS servers in DNS forwarder
+- **Internet** : if $true it will use External vSwitch from MSLAB Hyper-V hosts and create vNIC to the DC and configure NAT with some Open DNS servers in DNS forwarder (8.8.8.8 and 1.1.1.1)
-> Note: Make sure you enable MAC address spoofing in MSLAB Hyper-V hosts, and you might want to setup static IP address for your DC if you are using static in your environment otherwise DHCP would work.
+> Note: Make sure you enable MAC address spoofing in MSLAB Hyper-V hosts, and you might want to setup static IP address for your DC if you are using static in your environment otherwise DHCP would also work.
+You also might need to add DNS forwarders using your environment DNS servers.
--
+- **AdditionalNetworksConfig** : empty array for additional network config later (not used in this step)
+- **VMs** : empty array for specifying Lab VMs (not used in this step)
+- **DomainNetbiosName** : custom NetBios will be used instead default "Corp"
+- **DomainName** : custom DomainName will be used instead of default "Corp.Contoso.Com"

 * Right-click 1_Prereq.ps1 and select *Run with PowerShell*